xznhj8129/mspapi2/README.md

 * keeps a single `MSPSerial` instance alive with automatic keep-alives and retries,
 * deduplicates identical `(code, payload)` requests that are in-flight so only one MSP round-trip hits the FC,
 * caches identical requests for `cache_ttl` seconds (default 1 s) so repeated queries can be served immediately,
-* returns both the raw payload (base64) and, when possible, the structured decode using `mspcodec`, along with diagnostic metadata (latency, averages, requests/min, reconnection count, and client info).
+* returns both the raw payload (base64) and, when possible, the structured decode using `mspcodec`, along with diagnostic metadata (latency, averages, requests/min, reconnection count, queue depth, and client info),
+* enforces a global 200 req/s budget split across active clients (rate limit = `200 / clients`), with automatic throttling/queueing; each response’s `diag.client.rate` field reports current utilization and throttle time.

 ### Protocol overview